Banyan Tree Residences Phuket Review 2026: Rental Yield

 For UHNWI buyers, $152,750 net per year covers carrying costs while preserving capital in a globally recognised brand asset.

-Gross vs Net Yield Summary
+What Do Gross vs Net Yield Summary Mean for Foreign Buyers?

-What Drives Yield in Banyan Group Properties
+What Drives Yield in Banyan Group Properties?

 2. Laguna estate “captive demand”: Guests visiting Laguna Phuket for the golf, spa, and beach infrastructure generate baseline demand regardless of brand.
 This estate-wide demand supports occupancy floors across all Laguna properties.